michael-collins/DART204/lesson3_introduction_motion_design.md

-### Lesson 4 - Introduction to Digital Animation and Motion Design
+### Lesson 4 - Introduction to Digital Animation

-importing assets to after effects video and composition settings keyframes
+importing assets to after effects compositions, layers and keyframes render and composition settings